Troubleshooting Windows using its Administrative Tools

 The Windows Memory Diagnostic tool is part of the Administrative Tools suite within Windows Vista/7/8.1/10.
 That is not the case in Windows XP, which requires the tool to be used from a bootable floppy disk, CD/DVD disc or a flash drive.

-Diagnosing memory problems on your computer [Win7] –
+Diagnosing memory problems on your computer [Win7/Win10] –

-“If Windows detects possible problems with your computer’s memory, it will prompt you to run the Memory Diagnostics Tool.”
+“If Windows detects possible problems with your computer’s memory, it will prompt you to run the [Windows] Memory Diagnostics Tool.” – The first page of the RAM Memory: DDR, DDR2, DDR3, DDR4 section of this website deals with the Windows tool and Memtest86, which is a third-party industry-standard stand-alone memory-diagnostic tool that runs from a flash drive.

 Services: Every version of Windows runs many service programs in the background, some of which are essential and some of which are unnecessary but use system resources when enabled.
 This tool allows the user to start, stop and manage those background programs.
 Here is a good forum thread that discusses them. –